 They were famous for being able to walk into someone’s kitchen, rummage through the refrigerator and cabinets and within minutes produce a delicious meal.
 They knew how to utilize what was on hand.
 I was baffled by how they were able to prepare a meal seemingly out of thin air.
-However, one thing I did learn from them and have never forgotten is how to “clean as you go.”
+However, one thing I did learn from them and have never forgotten is how to clean as you go.

 I like to cook, but am one of those people who does best following a recipe.
-I need to be told what ingredients to use, what to do with them, and how long to cook the thing once it’s ready.
+I need to be told what ingredients to use, what to do with them, and how long to cook or bake the thing once it’s ready.
 I’m also not the neatest of people in the kitchen.
-Since I have to follow a recipe I’m usually bent over a cookbook and go from step to step, grabbing whatever bowls, utensils, and pots are needed.
-And, as one would expect, everything tends to pile up in the sink and on the countertops or if I’m in over my head, on the floor.
+Since I have to follow a recipe I’m usually bent over a cookbook and go step-to-step, grabbing whatever bowls, utensils, and pots are needed.
+And as one would expect, everything tends to pile up in the sink and on the countertops or if I’m in over my head, on the floor.
 So, for a cook like myself, it was a revelation to hear Walter and Johnny say, “Clean as you go.”
 You mean you can wash mixing bowls and spatulas right after you’re through with them?
 You can wipe off the counter between steps in the recipe?
 You mean when you’re ready to put the completed dish into the oven most everything will already be washed?
 How extraordinary!

-“Clean as you go also meant that I didn’t have to wait until I’d painted myself into a corner to ask for help.
+Clean as you go also meant that I didn’t have to wait until I’d painted myself into a corner to ask for help.
 Clean as you go meant that I could rid myself of relationships that were no longer healthy.
 Clean as you go meant less fear and more joy; less despair and more hope; less anger and more happiness; less hate and more love.

 Of course, I’m not perfect.
 I still sometimes make a mess in the kitchen.
-I still neglect to return phone calls.
-And sometimes I still find myself filled with resentment because I’ve put off having what I think is going to be an uncomfortable conversation.
+I still neglect to return phone calls and sometimes still find myself filled with resentment because I’ve put off having what I think is going to be an uncomfortable conversation.
 But it keeps getting better thanks to my friends, Johnny and Walter, working together in the kitchen.